Bismark-500/Bismark-500/README.md

 ## 👋 Hi there, I’m Bismark Awuni

-🎓 A third-year Statistics student at KNUST with a passion for data science, machine learning, and impactful research.
+🎓 A Statistics student at KNUST with a passion for data science, machine learning, and impactful research.

 💡 I’ve worked on multiple applied data science projects through WorldQuant University, using Python, SQL, MongoDB, and machine learning models for real-world insights.